Ultraschall/ultraschall-assets/README.md

 ## Wordpress Plugin: Ultraschall-Banner Pro

-You can download the Ultraschall Banners as WordPress plugin.
+You can download the Ultraschall Banner as WordPress plugin.

-See the <a href="https://github.com/Ultraschall/Ultraschall-Banner/tree/master/plugins">installation guide</a> for mor informations.
+See the <a href="https://github.com/Ultraschall/Ultraschall-Banner/tree/master/plugins">installation guide</a> for more informations.

 ## Integration: Ultraschall-Banner (SVG & images):